Östersund map SaTScan™ - Software for the spatial, temporal, and space-time scan statistics New York City map

 Ward MP.
 Blowfly strike in sheep flocks as an example of the use of a time-space scan statistic to control confounding.
 Preventive Veterinary Medicine, 49: 61-69, 2001.

 United States Department of Agriculture.
-West Nile virus in equids in the Northeastern United States in 2000.
-USDA, APHIS, Veterinary Services, 2001. [view]
+West Nile virus in.
+USDA, APHIS, Veterinary Services, 2001.

 Doherr MG, Hett AR, Rufenacht J, Zurbriggen A, Heim D. Geographical clustering of cases of bovine spongiform encephalopathy (BSE) born in Switzerland after the feed ban.
 Veterinary Record, 151: 467-472, 2002.